Towards a spectrally multiplexed quantum repeater

-To spectrally demultiplex the idler modes at around 1532 nm, we use a VIPA (Light Machinery Inc.) with resolving power $\lambda /\Delta \lambda\simeq 2.5 \times 10^5$, Free Spectral Range (FSR) of $\sim 60.8\,$GHz and bandwidth of $\sim 0.76\;$GHz.
-The input idler light exits a single-mode fiber via a series of lenses and is focused onto the entrance slit of the VIPA.
-Another lens ($f = 45\,$mm) maps the exiting spectral modes onto distinct spatial modes that are matched to the numerical aperture of a single-mode fiber (Corning SMF-28), henceforth referred to as the collection fiber, placed in the lens' back-focal plane on a translation stage (see the SM for details, including a calculation of the wavelength-dependent spatial intensity distribution behind the lens).
-While the current setup only uses one output channel---i.e. one collection fiber---at a time, we emphasize that all other channels are simultaneously accessible, e.g. by using a linear fiber array \cite{xiao2005eight}.
+To spectrally demultiplex the idler modes at around $1532\,$nm, we use a VIPA (Light Machinery Inc.) with resolving power $\lambda /\Delta \lambda\simeq 2.5 \times 10^5$, free spectral range (FSR) of $\sim 60.8\,$GHz and bandwidth of $\sim 0.76\;$GHz (FWHM).
+The input light exits a single-mode fiber via a series of beam shaping lenses, and is focused onto the entrance slit of the VIPA.
+A telescopic lens system with an effective focal length of 60$\,$mm maps the exiting spectral modes onto distinct spatial modes that are matched to the position and the numerical aperture of five standard single-mode fibers in a fiber array (PHIX Photonics Assembly).
+For the initial characterisation of the VIPA we use a single collection fiber instead of the fiber array, and a lens with fixed focal length of $45\,$mm instead of the telescopic system.
+See SM for more information.
+The idler photons are detected by WSi Superconducting Nanowire Single Photon Detectors (SNSPDs) featuring detection efficiencies around 65$\%$, dark count rates around $70\,$Hz, and approx. $250\,$ps detection time jitter.

-The idler photons are subsequently detected by a WSi Superconducting Nanowire Single Photon Detector (SNSPD).
-A fiber-based polarization controller placed at the input of the SNSPD allows optimizing its polarization-dependent detection efficiency to 65$\%$, and the dark count rate is around 70 Hz.
-Finally, the signals from the two single-photon detectors---one for the $795\,$nm photons and one for those at $1532\,$nm---are sent to a time tagger, which allows establishing coincidence detection rates.
+Finally, the signals from the single-photon detectors---one for the $795\,$nm photons and five for those at $1532\,$nm---are sent to a time tagger that outputs coincidence detection rates.

-\emph{Measurements and results.} As a first step, we demonstrate the demultiplexing capability of our VIPA-setup using a tunable continuous-wave laser and a linear photodetector instead of the photon pair source and the SNSPD.
-For light at $\lambda_0\,=\,1532.71\,$nm, we couple the brightest order of the VIPA into the collection fiber (aligned to the corresponding spatial channel), and measure the transmitted intensity as we detune the frequency of the laser.
-As shown in Fig. \ref{fig:SPDC_VIPA}(b), we find a 1.53 GHz-wide Gaussian shape with no discernible background.
-This results in a system resolving power $\lambda/\Delta \lambda$ =1.28$\times10^{5}$, in good agreement with the limit imposed by the VIPA.
-Differently stated, the cross-talk from a 5 GHz detuned spectral channel is below $-25\;$dB (see SM for additional information).
+\emph{Measurements and results.} As a first step, we demonstrate the demultiplexing capability of our VIPA-setup using a tunable continuous-wave laser, a single collection fiber, and a linear photodetector instead of the photon pair source, the fiber array, and the SNSPDs, respectively.
+For light at $\lambda_0\,=\,1532.71\,$nm, we couple the brightest order of the VIPA into the collection fiber, and measure the transmitted intensity as a function of laser detuning.
+We find a $1.53\,$ GHz-wide (FWHM) Gaussian shape with no discernible background, see SM Fig. 7(c).
+(Note that the broadening compared to the VIPA specifications is due to the finite core size of the single mode collection fiber.)
+This yields a system resolving power $\lambda/\Delta \lambda \simeq \,1.28\,\times10^{5}$, in good agreement with the limit imposed by the VIPA.
+Differently stated, the cross-talk from a $5\, $GHz detuned spectral channel is below $-25\;$dB.
+See SM for more information.